qinhanmin2014/Learning-Materials/keras-official-examples/README.md

 - imdb_fasttext.py: Trains a FastText model on the IMDB sentiment classification task.

 - imdb_lstm.py: Trains an LSTM model on the IMDB sentiment classification task.

+- lstm_stateful.py: Demonstrates how to use stateful RNNs to model long sequences efficiently.

 - lstm_seq2seq.py: Trains a basic character-level sequence-to-sequence model.